froboy/yusaopeny_docs/content/en/docs/development/GoogleCustomSearchConfiguration/_index.md

 The search feature is included in the `Extended` installation type.
 For `Standard` see the <a href="#existing-websites">Existing websites</a> section.

-If you are installing a fresh YMCA Website Services website and going through the installation process via the Web interface, on the 3rd party integration step you can specify Google Search ID.
-If you specify the Google Search ID in this form your site's search feature is up.
+If you are installing a fresh YMCA Website Services website and going through the installation process via the web interface, on the third-party integration step, you can specify a Google Search ID.
+If you specify the Google Search ID in this form, your site's search feature will be up and running.

 ### Existing websites

-The search feature is not automatically enabled after upgrading an YMCA Website Services website.
+The search feature is not automatically enabled after upgrading a YMCA Website Services website.
 You have to manually enable it.

-In order to do that:
+To do that:

 1. Log in as an admin (or a user with the `administrator` role).
 1. Go to the YMCA Website Services package install page (Admin menu > YMCA Website Services > Extend > Install, or `/admin/openy/extend/list`)
-1. Find the `SEARCH` package there, tick the checkbox and submit the form.
+1. Find the `Search` package there, tick the checkbox, and submit the form.

-Now the search modules are enabled and the header of the website should have a search field.
+Now, the search modules are enabled, and the website header should have a search field.
 Upon installation, the modules create a Landing page for search results and point the header search form to the page.

 ## Configuring the Google Search modules